 The First Order Battle Attraction will be on the left side of the land, where there will be a rebel base that gets attacked by First Order troops.
 The size and scale of this is like nothing else we’ve seen in a Disney park.
 The attraction will be going under the mountains in the back of the land which are connected to the rebel base, and the whole thing is just mind-blowing.
 We got a look at the ride vehicle for it too.

-The Millennium Falcon attraction will be a simulation of sorts that puts you onboard the famous starship for a battle against the First Order and it’s going in the right back of the land.
+The Millennium Falcon attraction will be a simulation of sorts that puts you onboard the famous starship on a secret smuggling mission, and it’s going in the right back of the land.
 Details are quiet about it at the time, but we do know that for this ride and presumably the First Order Battle attraction, your actions have consequences and meaning in the rest of the land.
 They will both give you credits of some kind that you’ll be able to use in Galaxy’s Edge to further your story.

 Disney Riviera Resort – 2019-2020?: This will be the 15th DVC resort and going on the land cleared out on the Caribbean Beach property.
 This was thought to be part of the Caribbean Beach Resort before the Expo, but now we learned it will be it’s own thing.

 Star Wars Galaxy’s Edge – Spring/Summer 2019: Everything here is the same as the Hollywood Studios version expect this will open ahead of the Hollywood Studios one.